top of page

 The KP Equity Trend Model has two components:

-(1) The KP-1 Intermediate-Term Model, is based solely on internal (non-price) market data and shifts directions roughly 7.8 times a year.
+(1) The KP-1 Intermediate-Term Model, — based solely on internal (non-price) market data and it changes directions roughly 7.8 times a year.
 This model was introduced in January 2005, and has generated daily signals since then.

-(2) The KP-2 Long-Term Model is based on price information only and shifts directions less than once a year (0.9 times).
-This second, long-term, component was developed for additional balance and as a synergistic companion with KP-1.
+(2) The KP-2 Long-Term Model is based on price information only and shifts directions less than once a year (0.7 times).
+This second, long-term, component was developed for additional balance and as a synergistic companion to KP-1.
 It was added to our process in November 2011.

-Formula parameters for the models have been applied consistently over these 26 years and they are the ones we use today.
+Formula parameters for the models have been applied consistently over these 28 years and they are the same ones we use today.

-Current charts of the KP Trend Model and the two component studies are found on the Charts menu tab of this website.
+Current charts of the KP Trend Model and the two component studies can be found on the Charts menu tab of this website.

 bottom of page